 - Sprinkle salt on the window ledge and in the doorway.
 Monsters are allergic to salt.

 We tell our kids to believe in Santa, the Easter Bunny, and the Tooth Fairy.
 Telling them monsters aren’t real doesn’t always work.
 Find something your child relates to and adapt.
 I had a friend whose son loved Spider Man so they decorated his room with Halloween spiderwebs to catch the monsters.
 When there weren’t any caught after a few nights, he realized there was nothing to be afraid of.

 Call up some Fairy Friends:

-The fairies wrote my daughter a note saying they will look after her while she sleeps….
-Bit of glitter in her room to seal the deal the next morning!
+The fairies wrote my daughter a note saying they will look after her while she sleeps…. a sprinkling of glitter in her room sealed the deal the next morning!

 Charms and Chimes:

 I know it sounds crazy but my son, on his own, took hair from my brush and placed it inside of a stuffy that had small hole it….when I found it and asked about it, he told me it kept bad dreams and such away cuz it was like having me in the room.

 - Make a lucky charm for your child to hold while she sleeps – a rock or a plastic crystal for example.

 - Hang a wind chime in the window and tinkle it to scare the monsters away before turning out the lights.

 - Invent a chant to say at bedtime: “Abracadabra, Allakazam, send the monsters to another land.”